lostisland/faraday/UPGRADING.md

 In Faraday 1, a deferred require was used with the `dependency` method.

 In Faraday 2, that method has been removed.
-In your middlware gems, use a regular `require` at the top of the file,
+In your middleware gems, use a regular `require` at the top of the file,

 ### Others